Best Cash Back Credit Cards

 • 3% (min £3)

 The Nectar Credit Card is probably the most flexible grocery credit card, because unlike other grocery-related credit cards, the Nectar card gives you the same approximate 1% rewards rate on all shopping.
 So you can shop at any grocery store you want and also use the card for general spending and earn the same rate.
-Most grocery loyalty credit cards only give this type of rate on your in-store spending.
+Most other grocery loyalty credit cards (e.g. Tesco Clubcard or the Partnership Card) only deliver an equivalent rate on in-store spending (not out-of-store spending).

-The first year with the card is the most valuable—the fantastic welcome bonus of 20,000 Nectar points (earned when you spend £2,000 in the first three months) is worth around £100, more than any other grocery welcome bonus.
+The first year with the card is the most valuable—the relatively high welcome bonus of 20,000 Nectar points (earned when you spend £2,000 in the first three months) is worth around £100, more than any other grocery welcome bonus.
 While you are not limited in how you earn points, you can only redeem points at one grocery chain (Sainsbury's) or other Nectar partners.
-Cardholders can expect to earn Nectar points worth around £450 in their first two years with the card, assuming £20,000 of annual spend which is approximately the amount that the average UK household can spend on a credit card.
+Cardholders can expect to earn Nectar points worth around £120 in their second year and beyond, assuming £15,000 of annual spend which is roughly the amount that the average UK household would spend on a credit card.

 Pros